Kurt Gildisch: World War II

 After the war in Europe began, Gildisch joined the Waffen-SS.
 He participated in a leadership course at the SS-Junkerschule Bad Tölz and on 20 April 1941, he was appointed Untersturmführer der Waffen-SS.
 From 1942 Gildisch actively fought on the Eastern Front where he "distinguished himself" in combat.
-In 1944 Gildisch was attached to the 11th SS Volunteer Panzergrenadier Division Nordland on the Soviet front.
+In 1944 Gildisch was attached to the 11th SS Volunteer Panzergrenadier Division Nordland.
 In August 1944 Gildisch was wounded on the Eastern Front.
 On 2 May 1945 Gildisch was wounded again and taken prisoner by Soviet Red Army troops at the end of the Battle of Berlin.

 Post-war period

 He was released after the war in August 1946.
 Upon his return from captivity Gildisch had his right leg amputated and replaced by a prosthesis.
 Gildisch was for some time incapable of work and due to his personal far-right politics he could seek only limited work options.
 Kurt Gildisch finally found work after retraining as a bookbinder in an Evangelical-Lutheran maintained company that employed disabled people.
 In 1949 Gildisch was arrested.
 After a case at the Berlin court, he was convicted on 18 May 1953 of the murder of Dr. Erich Klausener during the "Night of the Long Knives" in 1934.
-He was sentenced to 15 years in prison.
+He was sentenced to 15 years in prison for crimes against humanity.
 Kurt Gildisch died in 1956 of incurable liver disease in a Wilmersdorfer private hospital after the criminal sentence was suspended due to his poor health and lack of available medical treatment in prison.